flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 Once you have tried out this basic setup, we recommend configuring log forwarding to your preferred output for more informative results.

-To customize log forwarding to your output, follow these steps and then reinstall OSM with Fluent Bit enabled.
+To customize log forwarding to your output, follow these steps and then reinstall osm-edge with Fluent Bit enabled.

 1. Find the output plugin you would like to forward your logs to in [Fluent Bit documentation](https://docs.fluentbit.io/manual/pipeline/outputs).
 Replace the `[OUTPUT]` section in [`fluentbit-configmap.yaml`](https://github.com/openservicemesh/osm/blob/{{< param osm_branch >}}/charts/osm/templates/fluentbit-configmap.yaml) with appropriate values.